Updated on 28/08/2022

 After the hearing, it usually takes about a month for the court to issue a judgment.
 The court judgment will either repeal or confirm SAR's decision.

 Either you or SAR can appeal the judgment before the Supreme Administrative Court.

 If you or SAR appeal the Regional Administrative Court's decision to the Supreme Administrative Court, you will receive another notification for a court hearing.
 The Supreme Administrative Court usually issues its judgment within 1 month from the court hearing.

 The judgment of the Supreme Administrative Court is final.

 If the court’s decision is in SAR’s favor, you will no longer have the rights of an asylum-seeker.
 For example, your registration card will no longer be renewed.

 You will also be treated as an illegally staying migrant in Bulgaria.
 This means that the authorities may issue an order for your forced return, and there may be a real risk that you will be detained for the purpose of removal.

 If this happens, you can apply to return voluntarily to your country of origin through the International Organization for Migration (IOM)'s Assisted Voluntary Return and Reintegration program.

 If the court’s judgment is in your favor, SAR will issue a new decision on your case.
-Usually, SAR calls you to another interview before making the new decision.
+Usually, SAR calls you for another interview before making a new decision.

 Filing a new application